pavankakarrot/my-portfolio-website/content/jobs/Yavan/index.md

 url: 'https://www.facebook.com/yavangifts'
 ---

-- Launched and scaled a personalised gifting e-commerce business, expanding product category and overseeing daily operations of order processing
+- Built and scaled a Shopify e-commerce store from scratch, achieving €2,500 in revenue through targeted campaigns, data-driven insights, and fulfillment optimization for 150+ personalized orders.